KrispyTech/airneis/README.md

 ### My Orders Page

 My orders page allows a user to see their past orders, grouped by year.
-So, this page contains a list of all orders with the status like:
+This page contains a list of all orders with the status like:

 - In progress
 - Delivered